nolinger/hello-world/README.md

 # hello-world
 Trial repository

-Experimenting with the basics if Github.
+Experimenting with the basics of Github.